Naalysis/landingpage/README.md

 # landingpage
-This is a basic landing page, used only html and css
+This is a basic landing page, using only html and css